 This was the My Lai moment of the Philippine-American War, and it was just as explosive to the American public as that incident in Vietnam was.
 For the first time, with the advent of the trans-Pacific telegraph cable, the American public could follow events with an immediacy that had been previously impossible.
 The excesses of the Army now blanketed newspapers and magazines Stateside.
 Though military authorities tried to censor the press by controlling the telegraph lines out of Manila, reporters got around this by traveling to Hong Kong to wire their stories.
 The courts-martial of several American officers made daily headlines, and Senate hearings began on the issue of American atrocities in the Philippines.

 But how do you criticize the methods of occupation without questioning the whole endeavor to begin with?
 You can blame a few “bad apples” to satisfy the public, but is it enough?
 The general in Samar received a slap on the wrist from the court-martial that followed, and though popular outcry in the US later forced President Roosevelt to demand the general’s retirement, the punishment still didn’t fit the crime.
 The general retired with a full pension.
-Similarly, the American lieutenant in command at My Lai, convicted of murdering 22 Vietnamese civilians, served only seven months of house arrest and then was pardoned.
+Similarly, the American lieutenant in command at My Lai, convicted of murdering 22 Vietnamese civilians, served only three years, much of it under house arrest.
 In both cases, “marked severities” divided the American public.

 George Santayana wrote in 1905: “Those who cannot remember the past are condemned to repeat it.”
 It is fitting he said so at the outset of what was later called the American Century.
-The vigorous debate about the use of military force abroad—and it’s aftereffects like PTSd—are familiar to people today.
+The vigorous debate about the use of military force abroad—and it’s aftereffects like PTSD—are familiar to people today.
 But they were not really a part of American discourse until the Philippine-American War.
-America’s professional army was born out of this war.
-Before 1898, the entire US Army was smaller than today’s New York City Police Department.
-Most of the Spanish-American War had to be fought with state volunteers whose enlistments lasted only a year.
-When hostilities broke out in Philippines, Congress promptly doubled the size of the regular army once, and then doubled it again.
-For the first time in its history, America had a significant standing army stationed far from its borders.